 In the mid-1800s, close to two million Irish immigrants fled to America due to the potato famine.
 As they settled into their new lives, they too, continued to practice old traditions.
 But by this point, Halloween morphed into a more light-hearted and social oriented celebration losing some of the superstitious beliefs.
 Gatherings included fun games, festive décor, bonfires and seasonal food.
 People continued to wear costumes but would roam from house to house in local neighborhoods to ask for food or money (a tradition derived from the middle ages in Europe, a practice known as ‘guising’).
 This later evolved into “Trick-Or-Treating.”

 By the 1920s, Halloween in America lost its religious aspect but still maintained the community aspect.
 Parades and town parties became common.
-For a couple decades, Halloween did turn into a time of vandalism and crime, mainly from the youth (the KKK also capitalized on the holiday), but by the 1950s, towns were able to redirect the holiday and bring it back to a more festive-oriented celebration, although this time around it was aimed towards the youth, due to the influx of children from the baby boom.
+For a couple decades, Halloween did turn into a time of vandalism and crime, mainly from the youth, but by the 1950s, towns were able to redirect the holiday and bring it back to a more festive-oriented celebration, although this time around it was aimed towards the youth, due to the influx of children from the baby boom.